LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

       for( int i = 0; i < count; ++i )
       {

 #.
-Use ``lasso_getTagParam()`` to retrieve a parameter by its index.
+Use `lasso_getTagParam` to retrieve a parameter by its index.
 If you
    design methods that require parameters to be in a particular order, then use this function to retrieve parameters by index, starting at index 0.
 If the parameter is unnamed, that means it's the one needed.
 Note that if the user passes in more than one unnamed parameter, this loop will find all of them, and will ignore any named parameters.
 (A parameter is unnamed if both the name and data of the struct point to the same value.)

    .. code-block:: c++

       lasso_getTagParam(token, i, &v);
       if ( v.name == v.data ) {

 #.
-Again, append a descriptive line of text about the unnamed parameter and it's
+Again, append a descriptive line of text about the unnamed parameter and its
    value.

    .. code-block:: c++

       if ( v.name == v.data ) {